 What Would You Do With Your Summer Otherwise?

 Do you already have alternative summer plans that will stand out on your college application?
-Remember, this doesn’t need to be anything fancy; many colleges will be just as impressed by your maturity and dedication in working a full-time summer job to help support your family as by an international volunteering trip.
+Remember, this doesn’t need to be anything fancy; many colleges will be just as impressed by your maturity for working!
+Highlight dedication shown by a full-time summer job helping support family instead of an international volunteering trip.

-If you don’t have other summer plans, though, don’t let those sunny vacation days slip through your fingers and leave you with nothing to show for them.
+If you don’t have other summer plans, though, don’t let those sunny vacation days fade away.
+They can slip through your fingers and leave you with nothing to show for them.
 A pre-college program can be a great way to make the most of your free time.
 You’ll learn, mature, grow, and develop a deeper understanding of what the college experience will be.

 How Are Your Applications Looking?

-Having gone through a pre-college program gives you something to put on your applications, especially if you go to a pre-college program at your top choice college.
-This is a fantastic way of demonstrating genuine interest in the school, and will give you a leg up in various other parts of your application as well.
-You’ll be intimately familiar with the college, and be able to speak in your essays about how exactly the school is right for you (and vice versa).
+Having gone through a pre-college program gives you something to put on your applications; especially so, if you go to a pre-college program at your top choice college.
+This is a fantastic way of demonstrating genuine interest in the school.
+Therefore, it will give you a leg up in various other parts of your application as well.
+You’ll be familiar with the college, and able to speak in your essays about the specifics.

 Even on your other applications, having completed a pre-college program can be a great selling point.
 You can use it as an example of: